saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 });
 ```

-The `envelop` function takes a list of plugins that should be registered and returns a `getEnveloped` factory function that returns all the adjusted core function overwrites from `graphql-js`, that call the hooks the defined in plugins.
+The `envelop` function takes a list of plugins that should be registered and returns a `getEnveloped` factory function that returns all the adjusted core function overwrites from `graphql-js`, that call the hooks defined in plugins.
-But how does such a plugin actually look like?
+But what does such a plugin actually look like?

-Lets start by rebuilding a plugin that registers the `DisableIntrospectionValidationRule` you built in the previous steps.
+Let's start by rebuilding a plugin that registers the `DisableIntrospectionValidationRule` you built in the previous steps.
 A plugin is described by the `Plugin` type exported from the `@envelop/core` package and is an object that has handlers for hooking into all the phases before and after `parse`, `validate`, `execute` and `subscribe`.

 In your case, you want to register a validation rule before `validate` is being called.
 The correct hook for that is `onValidate`.
 Each hook receives a context with convenience methods for making stuff such as adding a validation rule easier.